Water and sewer communications network upgrade

 Additional information about the radio network

-Are these radio towers different to mobile phone towers?
+Are these antennas different to mobile phone towers?

 Yes, the antennas used in this network are different to antennas used in mobile phone networks.
 The antennas used in Council’s network are designed to send signals point-to-point between two fixed locations.
 The signals are sent in a narrow beam directly from the transmitting antenna to the receiving antenna.